Concurrent multicast in large-scale networks

 Bluetooth® Mesh is a state-of-the-art mesh networking technology that extends the capabilities of Bluetooth Low Energy.
 It enables powerful concurrent multicast (many-to-many) communication in networks with thousands of nodes.
 The functionality is a vital update for new applications in lighting, sensor networking, predictive maintenance, asset tracking and positioning.

 Bluetooth Mesh is a managed flooding mesh, which is a simple and reliable approach to distribute messages in larger networks.
 Reliability is ensured with multiple paths from source to destination and there is no single point of failure.
-The technology has separate encryption for network and application layers, and has protection against different types of attacks.
+The Bluetooth Mesh technology has separate encryption for network and application layers enabling network mangers to create multi-level access control mechanisms.

 nRF Connect SDK supports all NLC profiles with the samples – read more in the Development Software tab.